ProcessMiner/nlcor/README.md

 -----------

 Correlations are commonly used in various data mining applications.
 Typically linear correlations are estimated.
-However, in many instances the data has a nonlinear correlation but little to no linear correlation.
-If we are performing data exploration using automated techniques on several variables, such nonlinearly correlated variables can easily be overlooked.
+However, the data may have a nonlinear correlation but little to no linear correlation.
+If, for example, we are performing data exploration using automated techniques on many variables, such nonlinearly correlated variables can easily be overlooked.

 Nonlinear correlations are quite common in real data.
-Due to this, nonlinear models, such as SVM, are employed regression, classification, etc. However, there are not many approaches to estimate nonlinear correlations for application in data exploration, variable selection, and other area.
+Due to this, nonlinear models, such as SVM, are employed for regression, classification, etc. However, there are not many approaches to estimate nonlinear correlations.
+If developed, it will find application in data exploration, variable selection, and other areas.

-In this package, we provide an implementation of nonlinear correlation estimation using an adaptive local linear correlation computation.
+In this package, we provide an implementation of a nonlinear correlation estimation method using an adaptive local linear correlation computation in `nlcor`.
 The function `nlcor` returns the nonlinear correlation estimate, the corresponding adjusted p value, and an optional plot visualizing the nonlinear relationships.

 The correlation estimate will be between 0 and 1.
-The higher the value the more nonlinear correlation.
+The higher the value the more is the nonlinear correlation.
 Unlike linear correlations, a negative value is not valid here.
 Due to multiple local correlation computations, the net p value of the correlation estimate is adjusted (to avoid false positives).
 The plot visualizes the local linear correlations.

-In following, we will show its usage with few examples.
+In the following, we will show its usage with a few examples.
 In the given examples, the linear correlations between `x` and `y` is small, however, there is a visible nonlinear correlation between them.
 This package contains the data for these examples and can be used for testing the package.

 ### Example 1.